Sourya3-14/HardHat_SomartContract_Lottery/README.md

 <br/>[https://automation.chain.link/]
 <br/>`create a custom lojic based upkeep`

+5.run staging tests
-5.run staging tests[test may be shown pending on vrf for a few seconds]
+<br/>[test may be shown pending on vrf for a few seconds]